qld-gov-au/ckanext-validation/README.md

         return True
 ```

-The `set_create_mode()` and `set_update_mode()` are quite similar, the only difference is that the first one defiens the create mode, and the second one defiens the update mode.
-Plugins could implement it and determine whether specific resource must be validated synchronously or asynchronously.
-This can be useful, for example, when certain resources are too difficult to validate synchronously.
+The plugin also provides the `IPipeValidation` interface so other plugins can receive
+the dictized validation reports in a Data Pipeline way.
+This would allow plugins to
+perform actions once a validation job is finished.

+Example:
 ```
-class IDataValidation(Interface):
-    def set_update_mode(self, context, data_dict, current_mode):
-        '''
-        When implemented, this call can be used to control whether the data validation for a specific rseource should be in async or sync mode.

-        Implementations will receive a context object, the data_dict of the resource and a current_mode

-        It must return a validation mode, either `sync` or `async` string.

-        Here is an example implementation:

-        from ckan import plugins as p

-        from ckanext.validation.interfaces import IDataValidation
+import ckan.plugins as plugins from ckanext.validation.interfaces import IPipeValidation

-        class MyPlugin(p.SingletonPlugin):
+class MyPlugin(plugins.SingletonPlugin):

-            p.implements(IDataValidation, inherit=True)

-            def set_update_mode(self, context, data_dict, current_mode):
+  plugins.implements(IPipeValidation)

+  def receive_validation_report(self, validation_report):
-                if data_dict.get('validate_sync'):
+    if validation_report.get('status') == 'success':
-                    return "sync"
-        '''
-        return current_mode
+      # Do something when the resource successfully passes validation
 ```

 ## Action functions

-The `validation` plugin adds new API actions to create and display validation reports.
+The `validation` plugin adds new API actions to create and display validation
-By default `resource_validation_run`, `resource_validation_delete` and `resource_validation_show` inherit whatever auth is in place
+reports.
+By default `resource_validation_run`, `resource_validation_delete` and
+`resource_validation_show` inherit whatever auth is in place for
-for `resource_update` and `resource_show` respectively.
+`resource_update` and `resource_show` respectively.

-There is an extra action which only sysadmins can access: `resource_validation_run_batch`.
+There is an extra action which only sysadmins can access:
+`resource_validation_run_batch`.

 #### `resource_validation_run`